mj-xmr/monero-mrl-mj/decoy/README.md

 ### Statistical tests

-In order to generate an abundence of test data, being able to perform statistical tests on them, just run the foloowing script:
+In order to generate an abundence of test data, being able to perform statistical tests on them, just run the following script:

 ```bash
 cd decoy/python